Crime in the Maldives: Drug abuse

 Drug abuse is increasing in the country.
 The Maldives are near one of two major illicit opium producing centers in Asia - the Golden Triangle comprising Myanmar, Thailand and Laos.
 Many tourists visit the country from different parts of the world like Europe, the Middle East, South Asia, and East Asia.
 These factors make the Maldives vulnerable as a point for illegal shipments of drugs meant for other nations.
 Abuse of illegally produced heroin is a visible problem in the Maldives as well as other South Asian countries like Bangladesh, India, Nepal and Sri Lanka.
-The United Nations Office on Drugs and Crime (UNODC) believes that drug trafficking in the Maldives is a side effect of the nation’s increased exposure to the outside world.
+The United Nations Office on Drugs and Crime (UNODC) believes that drug trafficking in the Maldives is a side effect of the nation's increased exposure to the outside world.
 Drug abuse is also associated with increasing incidents of theft and robbery.

 Terrorism

 Threat of terrorist attacks is a matter of concern.
 The Department of Foreign Affairs and Trade (DFAT) of the Government of Australia advises travelers "to exercise caution" because of the high threat of terrorism.
-According to the Foreign and Commonwealth Office (FCO), "Attacks could be indiscriminate, including in places frequented by expatriates".
+According to the Foreign, Commonwealth and Development Office (FCDO), "Attacks could be indiscriminate, including in places visited by foreigners".

 Crime statistics

-Rate of criminal homicide and assault in the Maldives declined by 30% between the years 1997-2002.
+Rate of criminal homicide and assault in the Maldives declined by 30% between the years 1997–2002.
 Crime involving bribery and fraud also declined by 33% during this time.
-The Corruption Perceptions Index in 2007 ranked the Maldives 84th best out of 179 countries in terms of corruption.
-On a scale of 0 to 10, with 0 being the least and ten being most transparent, Transparency International rated the Maldives 3.3.
+The Corruption Perceptions Index in 2023 ranked the Maldives 93rd best out of 180 countries in terms of corruption.
+On a scale of 0 to 100, with 0 being the least and hundred being most transparent, Transparency International rated the Maldives 39.